 Visceral fat is so named because it builds around one’s internal organs, such as the pancreas, liver, and intestines.
 This type of fat is more closely linked with insulin resistance and other cardiometabolic risk factors.

 Sex may influence the type of fat that a person is more predisposed to.
-Studies have revealed, for instance, that men are more likely to accumulate visceral fat, whereas women tend to have more subcutaneous fat.

 Now, a new study zooms in on body fat distribution and the risk of heart attack.
 Researchers led by Sanne Peters — of the George Institute for Global Health at the University of Oxford in the United Kingdom — studied the body size and shape of almost half a million adults to locate the best predictors of heart attack risk.